hashdist/hashdist/doc/source/userguide.rst

 Developing the base profile
 ---------------------------

-If you want to develop the ``hashstack2`` repository yourself, using a dedicated local-machine profile repo becomes tedious.
+If you want to develop the ``hashstack`` repository yourself, using a dedicated local-machine profile repo becomes tedious.
 Instead, copy the ``default.example.yaml`` to ``default.yaml``.
 Then simply run ``hit build`` directly in the base profile (in which case the personal